-When a homeowner dies, the lender can foreclosure, but the foreclosure must name the heirs, executors and administrators.
+When a homeowner dies, the lender can foreclose, but the foreclosure must name the heirs, executors, and administrators.

 When a homeowner or mortgage borrower dies, their Will normally dictates who will be in charge of their property, such as an heir, executor, or administrator.
 This person will then have to decide what they want to do with the property, such as selling it, continuing to pay the existing mortgage, or seeking a loan modification.

 What Happens to a Mortgage When it Transfers to an Heir?

 Although a person’s death does not automatically dissolve their mortgage, no one is required to continue paying it, unless they are a co-signer or co-borrower.
 If a person inherits a home (and its mortgage), they can choose to try to Modify the Mortgage and Assume the Loan to take over responsibility for the payments.

 If no one takes over mortgage payments for the deceased’s home, the lender will begin the foreclosure process.